HugoHakem/nix-os.config/gcp-installation.md

 + The disk is already configured.
 + The server is running on Ubuntu 22.04 with architecture x86/64.

-## Connecting to the virtual machine
+### 1 Connect to the virtual machine

 ```bash
 gcloud compute ssh ["name of the machine"] --zone ["name of the Zone"]
 ```

-## Installing NixOS package manager
+### 2 Install Nix Package Manager

 Here we do not seek to switch completely from Linux to NixOS.

-To install nix-os I will follow this [guide](https://github.com/Evertras/simple-homemanager/blob/main/01-install.md) In particular, from the [NixOS documentation](https://nixos.org/download/#nix-install-linux), for multi-user installation:
+So we solely install Nix as a package manager, particularly to specify our user configuration with home-manager.
+A good tutorial about home-manager and the installation step can be found [here](https://github.com/Evertras/simple-homemanager/blob/main/01-install.md).
+But if are interesting in just making your server running, please keep going.

+Run this following command to install nix as a package manager in a multi-user settings (ref to [NixOS documentation](https://nixos.org/download/#nix-install-linux)):

 ```bash
 sh <(curl -L https://nixos.org/nix/install) --daemon
 ```

-Then you want to add some extra functionality.
-Please run:
+Then you must add some extra functionality manually in you nix config at `/etc/nix/nix.conf`.
+In particular, you should:

++ enable the **experimental-features** `nix-command` and `flakes`:
+  + `nix-command` provides some convenient CLI for nix.
+  + `flakes` specify that we can work with `flake.nix` file where the core of your environment is specified.

++ provide `root` and your username (that is the result of the `whoami` bash command) as **trusted users**.
+  + This allow the user to have their own `~/.config/nix/nix.conf`.
+Hence this nix configuration will prevail and you won't have to manually modify nix config anymore as long as it is declared in your `flake.nix`.

+To do so, please do:

 ```bash
 sudo nano /etc/nix/nix.conf